numan-7/Quizzical/README.md

 # Quizzical
-<p style = "text-align: center;">A Quiz Application made with React using the Open Trivia Databse API</p>
+<p align = "center" >A Quiz Application made with React using the Open Trivia Databse API</p>